Held Together, We Survive

 Lyric Goodwin

-Facilitator, trainer, community organizer, anti-capitalist, song writer, and parent.
+(they/them)Facilitator, trainer, community organizer, anti-capitalist, song writer, and parent.
 They have over a decade of experience in carceral systems, developing innovative approaches to reducing recidivism.

 Lyric is currently dreaming into their passion project, Raising the Revolution (RtR), a philosophy and practice that sits at the intersection of communal parenting, mutual aid, and social justice.
 RtR is inspired by Lyric’s grandmother’s experience as an Indigenous women who was disconnected from the support of her Native community.
 RtR is an intergenerational movement that aims to dismantle systems of oppression and foster community.